-Baking is an exact science, and can be very susceptible to the environment.
+Baking is an exact science and can be very susceptible to the environment.
 If you live in a more humid environment, your cookies could turn out differently than someone in a dryer climate.
 Even if you are both following the exact same steps!
-That being said, it’s important to check on your peanut butter cookies about 5 minutes before the box suggests.
-This doesn’t mean take them out early, but see how they are doing and adjust the bake time as you see fit.
+That being said, checking on your peanut butter cookies about 5 minutes before the box suggests is important.
+This doesn’t mean taking them out early, but see how they are doing and adjust the bake time as you see fit.

 Switch it Up with Toppings

 The best part about making cookies is how much fun you can have with them!
 Use the Betty Crocker’s Peanut Butter Cookie mix as a base, and add your own spin on it.
-Since they’re peanut butter cookies, adding a drizzle of chocolate on top, or adding in chocolate chips could be a great option.
-Kind of like a Reese’s peanut butter cup, but in cookie form!
+Since they’re peanut butter cookies, adding a drizzle of chocolate on top or adding chocolate chips could be a great option.
+Kind of like Reese’s peanut butter cups but in cookie form!

-If you want a bit more crunch, add in some crushed peanuts.
-They’ll add awesome texture, while boosting the peanut-y flavor.
+If you want a bit more crunch, add some crushed peanuts.
+They’ll add awesome texture while boosting the peanut-y flavor.
 Whatever you decide to add to your cookies, make sure to see how they could affect the cookie.
-Some toppings bring in additional oils and liquids that could ruin the peanut butter cookies texture and taste.
-There are plenty of resources that help you find out the correct measurements of different toppings to prevent this from happening.
+Some toppings bring in additional oils and liquids that could ruin the peanut butter cookies’ texture and taste.
+Plenty of resources can help you find the correct measurements of different toppings to prevent this from happening.

-Doing this trick may seem like too much extra work, but you can always keep it simple with adding toppings on top of the cookie.
-Rather than adding in extras into the dough, make something for the already baked cookie!
-This could be anything from a caramel drizzle, to a scoop of ice cream!
+Doing this trick may seem like too much extra work, but you can always keep it simple by adding toppings on top of the cookie.
+Rather than adding extras to the dough, make something for the already-baked cookie!
+This could be anything from a caramel drizzle to a scoop of ice cream!

 Use Butter That is at Room Temperature or Melted

-Using room temperature butter also works when making peanut butter cookies.
+Using room-temperature butter also works when making peanut butter cookies.
 Though it is still solid, it is much easier to cream.
 Mixing softened butter with the dry ingredients will create a soft, creamy mix.
-It takes a bit more work than using melted butter, but it will create a much softer cookie texture.
+It takes more work than melted butter, but it will create a much softer cookie texture.